ciaobang/platform/README.md

 # Platform

 At Ciao!, we’re crafting a platform that transforms how you interact with knowledge.
-The community is committed to enabling seamless data extraction and intelligent insights from documents and spreadsheets.
 Our goal is to empower projects with advanced AI-driven tools that amplify creativity and efficiency.

+The code here is this repo a placeholder.
 Stay tuned...

 # Contact
 We’re always excited to hear from our community and partners!
 If you have any questions or would like to collaborate, feel free to get in touch: